uoregon-libraries/newspaper-curation-app/hugo/content/workflow/fixing-flagged-workflow-issues.md

 ## Identifying bad issues

-NCA now provides a place for privileged users to process "unfixable" errors.
+NCA provides a place for privileged users to process "unfixable" errors.
 Anybody with the "Issue Manager" role can see a tab in the Workflow section of the application labeled "Unfixable Errors".
 In this tab, issue managers can claim and then process these issues, choosing to return them back to NCA if